 *New Housing Applications will only be processed along with the $150 Application Fee.
 You can pay the fee through the application, or click here.
 This form must also be accompanied by proof of meningitis immunizations.

 While we encourage families to take advantage of our virtual tour, our campus is open for visits on an individual basis.
 Students will be limited to 2 guests and will be asked to practice social distancing and precautionary measures, i.e. wearing a face mask.

 Tours are included as part of Orientation dates, but if you’d like to schedule one outside of those dates, please do so with our Admissions Office (931-363-9800 or firstname.lastname@example.org)!

 You can also find a map of our campus here!

 RedHawk Welcome Week

-Current Martin Methodist students lead our Orientation sessions, helping new students meet people and get acclimated to college life!
-2021 Orientation leader will be announced soon!
+Six of our amazing current students lead our Orientation sessions, helping new students meet people and get acclimated to college life!

 Apply to be an Orientation Leader